 2. Does the readiness-for-change model often used in addictions also apply to bipolar disorder?

 3. What is a “Menu of Reasonable Options” that we should set out before the patient?

 4. What if the person asks for treatments that we don’t agree with?

 5. What is a “Janus-faced approach”?
 Why is it extremely important to “look forwards” in the patient’s treatment?

 6. How can we integrate measurement into the management as an iterative process?

 Please leave your comments and questions at the bottom of this page.

-Copyright © 2016, Rajnish Mago, MD.
+Copyright © 2016 to 2021, Simple and Practical Medical Education, LLC.
 All rights reserved.
 May not be reproduced in any form without express written permission.